 Besides, the present value of perpetuity can also be determined by the following steps:

-Step 1 To find the annual payment, a rate of interest and growth rate of perpetuity
+Step 1 To find the annual payment, rate of interest, and growth rate of perpetuity

 Step 2 Put the actual number into the formula